wu-lee/rushkoff-archive/docs/_articles/good-trip-or-bad-trip-the-art-and-heart-of-genesis-p-orridge.md

 But maybe not the language.

 Why were words like fuck so forbidden?
 What threat did they pose?
 Where did all these words we speak come from, anyway?
-Does any-

-body even remember that good-bye means "God be with ye" ?
-How

-much else is going on in the language we use-in the language we are

-taught not to violate?
-When was all this agreed upon, and by whom,

-and for what purpose?
+Does anybody even remember that _good-bye_ means "God be with ye"?
+How much else is going on in the language we use--in the language we are taught not to violate?
+When was all this agreed upon, and by whom, and for what purpose?

 To Genesis, Burroughs's cut-and-paste process was not simply psy-